Things to Do in Granada with Kids

 Carmen de Aben Humeya Ox Extrecotes

-And the highlight was definitely enjoying this delicious food with an incredible view of Alhambra at sunset from Carmen de Aben Humeya’s outdoor patio.
+The highlight of our dinner was definitely enjoying this delicious food with an incredible view of Alhambra at sunset from Carmen de Aben Humeya’s outdoor patio.

 View of the Alhambra from Carmen Aben Humeya